by Todd Walker

-A good Man Purse – GHB doesn’t take into account your vehicle or office kit.
+A good GHB doesn’t take into account your vehicle or office kit.
 You’ve prepared your car and office emergency supplies, right?
-If not, I’m planning a future post on building these additional kits.

 Whether you love your job or not, the fact is that you spend a lot of time away from your safe place called home.
 The important people in your life are counting on you to get home in one piece.
-Your Man Purse – GHB fills the gap when you step over your doorsill.
+Your GHB is another prep to help you step back over your doorsill after work.

 I need to make a point here about all the stuff in your GHB.
 It’s not too effective if you don’t practice and learn to use the items.

 P.P.S – If you find value in our blog, Dirt Road Girl and I would appreciate your vote on Top Prepper Sites!
 You can vote daily by clicking here or on the image below.
 Check out all the other value-adding sites while you’re there…

 Thanks for Sharing the Stuff!

 Copyright © by Survival Sherpa: In light of the recent theft of all my content by a pirate site, my sharing policy has changed.
 I do not permit the re-posting of entire articles from my site without express written consent by me.
 My content on this site may be shared in digital form (200 words or less) for non-commercial use with a link back (without no-follow attribute) to the original article crediting the author.
 All photos, drawings, and articles are copyrighted by and the property of Survival Sherpa.
 You are more than welcome to share our photos and articles on social media for educational purposes as long as you link back to the original article/photo with credit to the author.